Programmatic Innovations that Accord with the Retention of Women in STEM Careers

 \subsection{Data Acquisition}

 The Office of Institutional Research and the Office of the Registrar were queried for the numbers of majors and graduates for the previous twenty years so that a baseline of physics participation was determined.
-For the nine years of interest within the study (graduates from 2013--2021), more detailed information was acquired and collated, including course rosters, extra-curricular participation, and post-graduation employment.
+For the eight years of interest within the study (graduates from 2013--2021), more detailed information was acquired and collated, including course rosters, extra-curricular participation, and post-graduation employment.
 This information was accessed through interpersonal communication, social media, and programmatic assessment.
 The figures within the study were compiled from the results of these data.

-The timetable for programmatic alteration was carried out with the following provisos: only one element was implemented in a given year, innovative elements were connected directly to items within the annual programmatic assessment plan, and these elements were carried out for a minimum of three years before continuation evaluation.
-Innovative elements were implemented locally based on consultation of the PER literature as well as familiarity with the program, as detailed in the following sections.
+The timetable for programmatic alteration was carried out with the following provisos: only one element was implemented in a given year, innovative elements were connected directly to items within the annual programmatic assessment plan, and these elements were carried out for a minimum of three years before conducting evaluation.
+This three-year baseline for introduction and implementation of programmatic elements forms a justification for the presentation of data in subsequent sections.
+Innovative elements were implemented locally based on consultation of the Physics Education Research (PER) literature as well as familiarity with the program, as detailed in the following sections.
 The addition of innovative elements for programmatic growth was driven equally by the following two questions: ``What practices cultivate an increase of physics major numbers in an undergraduate, liberal arts setting?''; and, ``What practices facilitate a depth of experience for individual physics graduates?''

-Responsibilities for implementing innovative elements were shared among the physics group faculty.
+Responsibilities for implementing innovative elements were shared among the Physics Group faculty.
 Within courses, the instructor of record maintained primary leadership over the specific implementation and data collection.
 For intra-programmatic or extra-curricular elements, a particular physics faculty member oversaw implementation and collection.
 While literature-based elements were implemented as accurately as possible, concessions for context and student populations were judiciously applied.
 In what follows, physics program alterations are categorized and discussed within the contexts of undergraduate education literature and the particular institutional environment.